The Linux ham radio logging software is feature-rich and free. You can even modify the code if you feel like it!

 It will cost you nothing to try Linux ham radio logging software.
 One application is sure to meet your requirements.
 If not ... modify one to fit! :-)

-Or, if you not know how to modify them, ask the author if s/he would consider incorporating your mods in the next version.
+Or, if you do not know how to modify them, ask the author if s/he would consider incorporating your mods in the next version.

 73 de VE2DPE